hiredman/data-conveying-exception/README.md

-# Data-Carrying Exception
+# Data-Conveying Exception

-An exception for carrying data.
+An exception for conveying data.
 Based on clojure.contrib.condition.

 Differs from c.c.condition in a few ways: